Proposal Team Structure: Research Reveals Top Roles and When to Hire

 That’s why a dedicated proposal pro typically enters the scene when one of two things happens:

-2. Or, your organization reaches 150-200 employees
+Or, your organization reaches 150-200 employees

-Of course, data points can be subjective, so be sure to consider them in the context of your team’s business.
-For example, more complex government RFPs likely require more support.
+However, tipping points do vary from business to business depending on the complexity of the RFPs, requests for information (RFIs), or other sales requests that the team is handling.
+Data points can also be subjective, so be sure to consider them in the context of your team’s business.
+For example, more complex government RFPs likely require more support and team effort.

 Grant Waldron, Manager of Global Proposal Operations at Fastly, explains, “Sometimes the number of projects is shielded by actually how large the RFPs are.
 So I actually utilize the volume of questions we’re handling.
 Looking at the trends across my company, there were only about 10% more RFP projects, but there were 40% more questions overall.
 So that shielded the big number of how much more work was being taken on.”